 What foreign languages are taught and to which age groups?

 French is taught from Year 1.
 In the first two years the lessons are mainly oral with more formal teaching starting in Year 3.
-Participation and enjoying the language is paramount with trips to French bistros and performing French plays.
-In Year 8 pupils spend a week in Normandy.
+Participation and enjoying the language is paramount with trips to French bistros and performing French plays in these early years.
+In Year 7 pupils spend a week in Normandy.
 Languages can also be explored through the wide range of Other Half activities available.

 When do children start to learn Latin?